Skip to main content

 Some economists argue that artificial intelligence-driven productivity gains could structurally suppress inflation over the next decade.
 If markets price in a low-inflation future, the inflation-hedge case for gold weakens, and real yields could remain higher for longer.

 The LBMA's annual survey of 28 analysts produced a 2026 average forecast of $4,742/oz.
-After Q1 2026's volatile range — spot ended the quarter at $4,608, with a 29% low-to-high range — that consensus is now broadly aligned with the market rather than looking conservative.
+After Q1 2026's volatile range — spot ended the quarter at $4,608, with a 29% low-to-high range — and a soft spring that has left gold near $4,524, that consensus is now broadly aligned with the market rather than looking conservative.
 This is a meaningful shift from 2024 and 2025, when consensus consistently under-shot by 20–25%.
-It also highlights genuine uncertainty: bank targets range from Citi's $3,600–$3,800 to JP Morgan's $6,300 base case.
+It also highlights genuine uncertainty: 2026 bank targets still range from the mid-$5,000s up to JP Morgan's $6,300.

 Historical Pattern: When Forecasts Undershoot Reality